iamudyavar/amazon-review-analysis/README.md

 -   **Gender Prediction**
     -   The gender of the reviewer is predicted based on their first name using a lookup-based model trained on common name-gender associations.

+-   **Main App GUI**
+    -   Application was implemented using Streamlit, version 1.45.0

 ---

 ## Setup